Meer Abru: Plot

 On the other hand, a side-story of Waleed and Abru's two sister's was going on.
 One day, when Abru came to the Muraad household for business purposes, Waleed's friend was there who tried to touch her for which Abru slapped him.
 Waleed got mad at Abru for slapping his friend and insulted her.
 When Meer learned of the matter, he forced Waleed to apologise to Abru.
 He did apologise but took the matter seriously and wanted to take revenge.
 He tried to flirt with both of Abru's sisters but got unsuccessful at Sana.
 As for Hayaa, he successfully got into a relationship with her.
 He secretly married her and impregnated her.
 Later, he started neglecting Hayaa and rejected his unborn baby.
-Hayaa then attempted to commit suicide but was saved.
+Hayaa then attempted suicide but was saved.
 The whole household then gradually learned about her pregnancy and were really mad at Hayaa.
 The matter was brought to Waleed's parents and Abru's in-laws and it was proved that Waleed married Hayaa.
 Meer proved it by finding the marriage papers and he did so because he, according to himself, followed his rules, and truth was one of his rules.
 Later Hayaa was moved to the Muraad household and Waleed was totally frustrated for that.
 He even shifted his room to the guest room.

 However, as for Abru's own story, her problem was solved, but now, a cousin of Meer and Saira's niece, Maha came to their house from overseas and was best friends with Saim.
 However, she was way too involved in Saim which started bothering Abru.
 Turns out that there was really something wrong.
 Maha was invited by Zaibi (Saim and Waleed's mother) to accomplish her plan to get Saim and Abru separated.
 One day, when Maha confessed her feelings to Saim, he got mad at her, telling her that he loves Abru and cannot betray her.
 He said that he loves her (as a friend) which Abru heard as misunderstood Saim thus, Abru, heartbroken, headed to her daddy's home.
 Circumstances would not have been this worse if Maha made it appear to Abru that Saim is also involved with her.